junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/13. User and Group Management/README.md

 <h3>Moving On
 </h3>
 Now that we have the User and Group management down let's move on to working with files, folders, and other objects with PowerShell.

+Get-ADUser -Filter "Name -like '_Robert_'" | Select-Object Name,sAMAccountName

+What resource can provide Windows environments with directory services to manage users, computers, and more? (full name not abbreviation)
+Active Directory

+- 0 What PowerShell Cmdlet will display all LOCAL users on a host?

+  Get-LocalUser

+  SSH to "mtanaka" and password "HTB\_@cademy_stdnt!"

+- 0 Connect to the target host and search for a domain user with the given name of Robert.
+What is this users Surname?

+Get-ADUser -Filter "Name -like '_Robert_'" | Select-Object Name,sAMAccountName

+Loxley